ritoma14/Student-Check-In-App/README.md

 ## Running

-To start your project, simply run: `yarn start` inside of the project directory (make sure you've [installed the dependencies locally](#install-local-dependencies) first).
+To start your project, simply run: `expo start` inside of the project directory (make sure you've [installed the dependencies locally](#install-local-dependencies) first).
 This should open the Expo developer tools in a browser tab.